 The company plans to mine the battery metal by using direct lithium extraction (DLE) technology.
 This allows drawing lithium from the brine, without the need for evaporation ponds, which results in no depletion from the aquifer or harm to the local environment, the company says.

 Laguna Verde and Francisco Basin are CleanTech Lithium’s flagship projects.
-In addition, the miner owns the Llamara greenfield project, located about 600km to the south of the two assets.
+In addition, the company owns the Llamara greenfield project, located about 600km north of the two assets.

 Lithium prices have soared 1,200% over the past several years as supply has failed to match growing demand.
 That has hurt battery makers, who have been forced to raise prices.